GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 In a job cluster, the job is automatically submitted by the operator.
 The operator creates a submitter for a Flink job.
+The job submitter itself is created as a Kubernetes job.

-When the job submitter starts, it first checks the status of the Flink job manager, then submits the job when it is confirmed that it is ready and ends.
+When the job submitter starts, it first checks the status of Flink job manager.
+And it submits a Flink job when confirmed that Flink job manager is ready and then terminates.

 You can check the Flink job submission status and logs with